paigeyeung/battlecode22/notes.md

                 - Last 4 bits store whether Archons 0-3 on cooldown this turn
                 - gold... | 3 on cooldown | 2 on cooldown | 1 on cooldown | 0 on cooldown
     - future
+        - Indicies 8-9 could store multiples of 5 so can store larger max values
         - Index 8 stores combat scores
             - First 6 bits is ally highest combat score
             - Second 6 bits is enemy highest combat score